-E-cigarette maker Juul facing mounting scrutiny by state AGs
+Juul Labs facing scrutiny from federal and state officials

 Most experts agree the aerosol is less harmful than cigarette smoke since it doesn’t contain most of the cancer-causing byproducts of burning tobacco.
 But there is virtually no research on the long-term effects of the vaping chemicals, some of which are toxic.

-The Centers for Disease Control and Prevention said last week that 193 teens and adults in 22 states including Illinois have contracted severe respiratory illnesses after vaping.
-However, they said a clear-cut common cause of the illnesses hasn’t been identified and that they are being called “potential cases” that are still under investigation.
-A CDC official said no specific product has been identified or conclusively linked to the illnesses while noting that a number of the people who got sick had vaped a substance containing THC, the high-inducing ingredient in marijuana.
+The Centers for Disease Control and Prevention said Friday that 215 teens and adults in 25 states including Illinois have contracted severe respiratory illnesses after vaping.
+However, the agency said a clear-cut common cause of the illnesses hasn’t been identified and they are being called “potential cases” that are still under investigation.
+The CDC said in many of the cases patients had acknowledged they’d recently vaped a substance containing THC, the high-inducing ingredient in marijuana.
+The agency did not say how many of the patients were teens.

 Kevin Burns, Juul’s chief executive officer, told “CBS This Morning” on Wednesday the illnesses are “worrisome” for the industry and for Juul “if we contributed to it.”
 He said the company is in close contact with the CDC to get as much information as it can “so if there’s any issue that was … associated with us, that we can get to the root cause and understand that.”